kevinwang930/kevinwang930.github.io/content/post/java/spring-cloud/spring-cloud-gateway/index.md

 #thumbnailImage: //example.com/image.jpg
 ---

-本文介绍 spring cloud gateway的架构与实现
+Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as : Security, monitoring/metrics, and resiliency.

 <!--more-->

-Spring Cloud Gateway aims to provide a simple, yet effective way to route to APIs and provide cross cutting concerns to them such as : Security, monitoring/metrics, and resiliency.

-two flavors of Spring Cloud Gateway: Server and Proxy Exchange.

-* Server variant is a full featured api gateway that can be standalone or embedded in a Spring Boot application.
-* Proxy Exchange variant is exclusively for use in annotation based WebFlux or MVC applications.

-# Reactive Server

 Clients make requests to gateway, Gateway Handler Mapping matches request to a route, then request is sent to Gateway Web Handler.
 Handler runs the request through pre and post filter chains that are specific to the request.

 ![alt text](images/image.png)

----

-# Reactor Netty Transmission in Spring Cloud Gateway
+# Reactor Netty Transmission

 Spring Cloud Gateway is built on top of Spring WebFlux and utilizes **Reactor Netty** as its default network communication engine.
 Under the hood, Reactor Netty acts as both the **Inbound HTTP Server** and the **Outbound HTTP Client**, providing fully non-blocking, event-driven, and backpressure-aware request forwarding.